Desperate Trails (1921 film)

 Desperate Trails is a 1921 American silent Western film directed by John Ford and featuring Harry Carey.
 The film is considered to be lost.

 Plot

-As described in a film publication, Bart Carson (Carey) is in love with Lou (La Marr) and even goes to jail to save Walter A. Walker (Coxen), a man she says is her brother but who is really a husband who has deserted his wife and two children.
+As described in a film publication, Bart Carson is in love with Lou and even goes to jail to save Walter A. Walker, a man she says is her brother but who is really a husband who has deserted his wife and two children.
 After he learns the truth, Bart breaks out of jail and trails Walter, who falls off a train trying to escape.
-Bart then seeks refuge in a cabin with Mrs. Walker (Rich), where he is captured, but the officials have learned the truth and promise him a pardon.
+Bart then seeks refuge in a cabin with Mrs. Walker, where he is captured, but the officials have learned the truth and promise him a pardon.